MrJFry/CATfeeder/README.md

 Source Code for an ESP8266- powered cat feeder.

 At the weekend it was a pain in the ass to get up feed my cat at 6am.
-So I built a more comfortable way to feed him with a click of a button on your smartphone while staing in bed ;-)
+So I built a more comfortable way to feed him with a click of a button on your smartphone while staying in bed ;-)

 # Hardware